 Since 1998, Elite Warranty has sold vehicle service contracts through dealerships across the U.S. If you’re offered an Elite Warranty while buying a new car, should you purchase coverage, or is it better to search for a vehicle protection plan elsewhere?

 It’s important to research any extended warranty company before signing a contract.
 To make it easier for consumers, our review team collects information on cost, plan details and customer service for the best extended car warranty companies in the industry.
-Read on to learn more about Elite Warranty, and click below to start comparing free quotes from our top recommended providers.
+Read on to learn more about Elite Warranty, and click above to start comparing free quotes from our top recommended providers.

 Is an Elite Warranty Worth It?